 Conjunctivitis requires medical attention.
 The appropriate treatment depends on the cause of the problem.
 For the allergic type, cool compresses and artificial tears sometimes relieve discomfort in mild cases.
 In more severe cases, non-steroidal anti-inflammatory medications and antihistamines may be prescribed.
 Some patients with persistent allergic conjunctivitis may also require topical steroid drops.

 Bacterial conjunctivitis is usually treated with antibiotic eye drops or ointments that cover a broad range of bacteria.
 Like the common cold, there is no cure for viral conjunctivitis; however, the symptoms can be relieved with cool compresses and artificial tears (found in most pharmacies).
 For the worst cases, topical steroid drops may be prescribed to reduce the discomfort from inflammation.
-Viral conjunctivitis usually resolves within 3 weeks.
+Viral conjunctivitis usually resolves within 2 weeks, but is often extremely contagious during that time.

 To avoid spreading infection, take these simple steps: